percona/platform/markdown/mass-invite-org-members.md

 ## How to invite several users to an organization

-If you need to invite more than one user to an organization, you can definitely leverage the `InviteMember` API.
-To do that, a simple bash script would do the job by calling that endpoint for each invitee.
+If you need to invite more than one user to an organization, you can leverage the `InviteMember` API.
+To do that, a simple bash script will do the job by calling that endpoint for each invitee.

 First, you'll create a bash script which will accept some parameters.
-Please note, this endpoint requires three attributes to be able to properly construct the payload: orgId, the user role, the user email and the access token, which we need to pass at runtime.
+This endpoint requires several parameters to be able to properly construct the payload: orgId, the user role, the user email and the access token, which we need to pass at runtime.
 So let's break this down to three simple steps:

 ### Create a bash script